simshadows/discord-mentionbot/README.md

 View all installed and available modules in discord using the command `/mods`.

+* **Custom Commands**: Create new reply commands dynamically.
+	* `/customcmd add ayy lmao` will make a command `/ayy` in which the bot will reply with "lmao".
 * **Mentions Notify**: PMs users of their mentions when they're offline.
+* **Server Greetings**: Have the bot automatically greet new users either via private message, in a specified channel in your server, or both.
+The messages can also be personalized to mention the new user.
+* **Simple Event Logger**: Logs user joins, user leave/kick, user ban, user unban, and/or bot startup.
+Pick and choose which events you want logged, and this module will automatically send messages to a specified logging channel.
 * **PM Greetings**: Greets users with a personalized private message upon joining the server.
 The contents of this private message can be customized.
 * **Server Activity Statistics**: Generates server statistics and graphs.
 * **Dynamic Channels**: Gives users the ability to create temporary channels that disappear after a few minutes of inactivity.